capensisma/Herald/README.md

 }
 ```

-You can add a `Herald.collection.deny` if you would like to be more restrictive on client updates.
-The built in permissions are:
+You can add a `Herald.collection.deny` to be more restrictive on client updates.
+The built-in permissions are:

 ```js
 Herald.collection.allow({